Complementary Medicines in Contemporary Society

-Times Higher Education Ranking 2021
+Times Higher Education Ranking 2022

 Upon successful completion of this subject, students should be able to:

-- Explain what complementary medicines are and discuss changes in their use over the last 30 years, with a particular focus on Australia
+- Explain what Complementary Medicines are and discuss changes in their use over the last 30 years, with a particular focus on Australia.

-- Identify and analyse the role of different types of evidence in influencing decision making by Australian consumers about their use of complementary medicines
+- Identify and analyse the role of different types of evidence in influencing decision making by Australian consumers about their use of Complementary Medicines.

-- Assess the role of ethics and the law in regulating the availability, safety and advertising of complementary medicines in Australia and more broadly
+- Assess the role of ethics and the law in regulating the availability, safety and advertising of Complementary Medicines in Australia and more broadly.

 No additional requirements